|

 Let’s draw that.
 In fact we

 will rename the final entities as desirable outcomes.
+The presence of the new idea or

+Maybe we need several different injections to achieve this.
 The future reality tree is the tool of choice in

 gaining understanding and agreement that the solution we have decided upon